ls1-cloud-lab-course-SoSe-22/task3/README.md

 ### Test 3.3
 Same as Test 3.2, but with 5 servers.

+### Test 3.4
+Basically same as Test 3.3, but servers are randomly killed during operations.

 ## Going further
 Raft paper [2] describes several additional features and optimization methods